 - "An Introduction to Computer Science" -- textbook and

-I divide my teaching equally between mathematics and
+In the last few years of my time at MHC, I divided my teaching equally between mathematics and

 computer science.
-My scholarly interests also cross that gap--with
+My scholarly interests also crossed that gap--with

 significant parts of my work involving ways in which the computer